mathildebouvier/2017.M3.TQF-ML/Project_List.md

 * Other considerations:
   * Make sure the workload within team is balanced.
 (Add your team members to collaborators, each team members committ codes, etc)
   * There should be no secret component (e.g., stock trading strategy)
+  * Creativive (out-of-textbook) ideas are recommended for better result or result analysis

 # Course Project List